paulremo/docker-valhalla/README.md

 - Load and build from **multiple URLs** pointing to valid pbf files.
 - Load local data through volume mapping.
 - **Supports auto rebuild** on OSM file changes through hash mapping.
 - **new**: supports advanced user management to avoid sudo access to host-shared folders and files, see [notes on user management](#notes-on-user-management)

 ## Dockerhub/Github Packages

+> [!NOTE]
-**NOTE**, with the recent (17.03.2023) announcement of Docker to remove free "teams" (even those providing FOSS like us), we moved our images to Github packages.
-If it's not on Github you'll find an image version still on Dockerhub.
+> With the recent (17.03.2023) announcement of Docker to remove free "teams" (even those providing FOSS like us), we moved our images to Github packages.
+> If it's not on Github you'll find an image version still on Dockerhub.

 Our [package registry](https://github.com/gis-ops/docker-valhalla/pkgs/container/docker-valhalla%2Fvalhalla) provides the following:

 - stable release tags (e.g. 3.0.9)
 - `latest`, updated from Valhalla Github repository every Saturday morning

+> [!NOTE]
-> Note, you might have to do a [`docker login`](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-docker-registry#authenticating-to-github-packages) before.
+> You might have to do a [`docker login`](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-docker-registry#authenticating-to-github-packages) before.

 ## Build the image